 Our Dietitians play a very important role in the journey for children from tube to oral feeding.
 They are actively involved in all steps of the process from pre-wean, during the wean and post-wean to ensure nutrition goals are achievable and realistic.

-For many of our Fussy Feeders it is valuable to have a full diet analysis to determine if/where nutritional deficits may be.
+For many of our Challenging Eaters it is valuable to have a full diet analysis to determine if/where nutritional deficits may be.
 The Lively Eaters dietitian can recommend the best supplements to ‘fill the gap’ (if required) or give you piece of mind that your child is nutritionally complete.
-They provide invaluable advice and to our team of experienced therapists on specific nutrition goals for your child’s therapy.
+They provide invaluable advice to our team of experienced therapists on specific nutrition goals for your child’s therapy.